Supporting Science – It’s in our DNA

 California Ocean Alliance and Australian Antarctic Division (Marine Mammal Centre)

-Ari Friedlaender, PhD professor with Oregon State University and his international team of scientists comprised of marine biology researches with the AAD (Australian Antarctic Division) share their research inquiries & results with passengers and encourage participation with ongoing cetacean sighting programs.
+Dr Ari Friedlaender and his international team of scientists comprised of marine biology researches with the AAD (Australian Antarctic Division) share their research inquiries & results with passengers and encourage participation with ongoing cetacean sighting programs.
 The team provides valuable and fascinating insights into the world of Antarctic science with an underlying message of conservation through education and inspiring experiences.
 “One of the most critical parts of our science is being able to better communicate our findings with the broader community”, states Dr Ari Friedlaender.
 READ MORE

 Collaborative Experiences – Join in!